Desertion: New Zealand

+Russia

+During the 2022 Russian mobilization, the Putin-controlled State Duma of Russia adopted amendments to include the concepts of mobilization, martial law and wartime in the Criminal Code, and introduced several articles related to military operations.
+Desertion during a period of mobilization or wartime will be punished by up to 10 years in jail.
+In December 2022, Kazakhstan deported back to Russia a Russian officer who was trying to avoid the Russo-Ukrainian war.

+Russian independent media outlet Mediazona reported that military courts have received thousands of AWOL cases since Russia's 2022 mobilization.
+At least 250,000 Russian conscripts have fled to other countries since February 2022.
+As of 2024, France was the only EU country accepting Russian deserters without a passport and allowing them to apply for asylum.

+According to leaked Russian documents, more than 50,000 Russian soldiers deserted during the Russian invasion of Ukraine, mostly in 2023 and 2024.

 Soviet Union

+Russian Civil War

+In 1919, 616 "hardcore" deserters of the total 837,000 draft dodgers and deserters were executed following People's Commissar Leon Trotsky's draconian measures.
+According to Figes, "a majority of deserters (most registered as 'weak-willed') were handed back to the military authorities, and formed into units for transfer to one of the rear armies or directly to the front".
+Even those registered as "malicious" deserters were returned to the ranks when the demand for reinforcements became desperate".
+Forges also noted that the Red Army instituted amnesty weeks to prohibit punitive measures against desertion which encouraged the voluntary return of 98,000-132,000 deserters to the army.

 World War II

 Order No. 270, dated 16 August 1941, was issued by Joseph Stalin.
 The order required superiors to shoot deserters on the spot.
 Their family members were subjected to arrest.
 Order No. 227, dated 28 July 1942, directed that each Army must create "blocking detachments" (barrier troops) which would shoot "cowards" and fleeing panicked troops at the rear.
 Over the course of the war, the Soviets executed 158,000 troops for desertion.

 Soviet–Afghan War

 Many Soviet soldier deserters of the Soviet–Afghan War explain their reasons for desertion as political and in response to internal disorganization and disillusionment regarding their position in the war.
 Analyses of desertion rates argue that motivations were far less ideological than individual accounts claim.
 Desertion rates increased prior to announcements of upcoming operations, and were highest during the summer and winter.
 Seasonal desertions were probably a response to the harsh weather conditions of the winter and immense field work required in the summer.
 A significant jump in desertion in 1989 when the Soviets withdrew from Afghanistan may suggest a higher concern regarding returning home, rather than an overall opposition towards the war itself.